Cannabis in California: Moscone Act (1975)

 Decriminalization of cannabis – which treats possession of small amounts as a civil (rather than a criminal) offense – was established in July 1975 when the state legislature passed Senate Bill 95, the Moscone Act.
 SB 95 made possession of 1 oz of marijuana a misdemeanor punishable by a $100 fine, with higher punishments for amounts greater than one ounce, for possession on school grounds, or for cultivation.

 "Smoke a joint, lose your license" expires (1999)

 In 1999, a state law was allowed to expire that mandated a six-month driver's license suspension for possession of cannabis or other illegal drugs.
+The policy originated with a 1990 federal law that threatened to reduce transportation funding for states unless they took one of two actions: impose a six-month driver’s license suspension for individuals convicted of a drug offense, or pass a resolution formally declining to adopt such a penalty.
 The law was enacted in 1994 at the urging of Governor Pete Wilson, who argued that the policy kept unsafe drivers off the road and helped prevent illegal drug use.
 Critics argued that the punishment was excessive and often had nothing to do with the offense committed.
 The law resulted in as many as 100,000 license suspensions per year according to the California Department of Motor Vehicles.